mayukhkchanda/react-interview-experience/Cvent/README.md

      - Explain the output & how to fix?
   1. Polyfill of `Array.prototype.reduce` (including edge cases when initial argument is not passed and array is empty)
      > https://bigfrontend.dev/problem/implement-Array-prototype-reduce
+  1. How to deep copy & shallow copy work ?
+Which browser method can be used for deepCopy ?

 - **React**